top |

 they really are is like both and un-like either.
 I see that my job is to tell the truth and to

-or enforce; I see myself as an advisor that only likes to be listen too,
+support others in telling the truth.
+I see myself as an advisor that only likes to be listen too,

 not necessarily followed.
 This is one of those never ending stories . . .